-I sat with John knowing that there was a multiplicity of expression in his rage and was interested in enquiring about what was absent but implicit (White, 2000) in his intense upset.
+I sat with John knowing that there was a multiplicity of expression in his rage and I was interested in enquiring about what was absent but implicit (M. White, 2000b) in his intense upset.
 I wondered what might be on the other side of what had been violated - perhaps a belief that any scared or hurt child should be helped and comforted by older youth or adults.
-Also unstated in the rage was an intense upset at being questioned about stealing and that John would never be the kind of person that would steal.
-Yet most distressing was being impeded from helping an injured and frightened child and implicitly being accused of a crime.
+Also unstated in the rage was intense upset at being questioned about stealing, as John would never steal.
+Yet most distressing was being impeded from helping an injured and frightened child.

-It took until our next conversation for John to share another upsetting Police encounter.
+It took until our next conversation for John to share another upsetting police encounter.
 'I was walking home at midnight through a dark and unlit walkway.
 The foot police were there and started questioning me.
-I asked, 'Why are you bothering me?
-I'm just walking home'.
-In this instance John describes being provoked by being asked 'Do you want to hit me?' by the officer who then directed John to lie on the ground.
+I asked, "Why are you bothering me?
+I'm just walking home".
+In this instance, John described being provoked by being asked 'Do you want to hit me?' by the officer, who then directed John to lie on the ground.
 When asked how he responded, John said he was furious but took a breath and thought to himself 'I'm not gonna let him put me under his trap'.

-A: What ended up happening?
+Angel: What ended up happening?

 John: The other cop realised who I was.
 It was dark so at first he didn't know it was me.
 He knew I was furious!
-I don't even remember what he was saying to me ...
-I wasn't even saying anything ... but he knew!
+I don't even remember what he was saying to me.
+I wasn't even saying anything, but he knew!
 I couldn't even talk at that point.

-A: When he realised it was you ... what do you think he was thinking?
+Angel: When he realised it was you, what do you think he was thinking?
 What does he know about you?